Midwife in the Tire Swing

 Samantha licked her hand and smoothed an unruly tuft of hair sprouting from an otherwise normal-looking head.
 “No. No titty.
 Make do with your thumb.
 There’s a Snickers bar under the front seat.”
 The child looked hopefully to Sarah.

 “Sorry, kid, I’m all out.
-And that hair...”
-You are Hobart to the bone, young man.
+And that hair...
+You are Hobart to the bone, young man.”
 Sarah gave the cowlick a flip with her fingers.
 DazL sucked faster.
 “Your mother should have read more.
 A fictional boyhood in the American heartland would flesh out your sense of proportion.
 Vistas of placid cows while fermenting silos explode on the horizon; a mongrel dog frolics at your feet—that sort of thing, the stuff of legend.
-The infusion of a proper innocence was missing in your manufacture.
 Charleyhorse?”
 Samantha was squirming to free herself from the yoga pose; it looked painful.
 She popped free of the wheel in a tangle of arms and legs.
 “You are, um... flexible.”

 Samantha filled her lungs as if trying to inflate herself to a standing position.
 It worked; she smiled, “Flexible, yes.
 You can be, too.
 You’d have to trust me.”